helloravisha/aws-elasticsearch-rest/README.md

 Why Spock?

-it is Extremely expressive , we can just use english sentences to name the Testing methods Facilitates the Given/When/Then syntax for your tests, where given is the inputs, when is execution and then is final validation of your results
+* it is Extremely expressive , we can just use english sentences to name the Testing methods
+* Facilitates the Given/When/Then syntax for your tests, where given is the inputs, when is execution and then is final validation of your results
-Compatible with most IDEs and CI Servers.
+* Compatible with most IDEs and CI Servers.

-Want to know more about spock you can land in this page, https://dzone.com/articles/adapter-design-pattern-video
+You can find more information here, https://dzone.com/articles/adapter-design-pattern-video

+### Unit Test Results
 All the three Rest API are unit tested and the results are 100% clean, attached the results for reference for the same.